-I am a British born Indian, born and raised in the Midlands.
+I am a British born Indian, raised in the Midlands.
 I work as a teacher, photographer, filmmaker and researcher.

-Although my work is firmly located within the realms of portrait and documentary photography, though I depart from the documentary genre by using socially engaged art practice and a range of different methods in collaboration with my subjects.
-I am keen to ensure that the process of making art is empowering for the participant to the project.
+My work is firmly located within the realms of portrait and documentary photography, though I depart from the documentary genre by using socially engaged art practice to work in collaboration with my subjects.
+I am keen to ensure that the process of making images is empowering for the participant to the project.

 Over the past few years I have undertaken projects with people from the Gypsy community in Derbyshire and Lincolnshire, Portuguese farm workers in Lincolnshire, people with mental ill health, victims of racial violence across England, and Punjabi bar owners in the Black Country.

-I am an Associate member of the Royal Photography Society (RPS) and also of the anti-racist charity, the Monitoring Group, the international art collective, ‘Blank Atlas’, Nottingham Photographers’ Hub, the Nottingham Photo Social and Primary Studios in Nottingham.
+I am an Associate member of the Royal Photography Society (RPS), a member of the human rights charity, the Monitoring Group, the international art collective, ‘Blank Atlas’, Nottingham Photographers’ Hub, the Nottingham Photo Social and Primary Studios in Nottingham.

 Images in : Coming of Age Celebrating 21 years of the Mela by Irna Qureshi (available at Amazon)